dhocker/athomeled/README.md

 **Command:** configuration

-**Response:** {"command": "configuration", "result": "OK", "port": 5000, "interface": "dummy", "scriptfiledirectory": "/home/user1/AtHomeLED/scriptfiles", "logfile": "at_home_dmx.log", "logconsole": true, "loglevel": "DEBUG"}
+**Response:** {"command": "configuration", "result": "OK", "port": 5000, "interface": "dummy", "scriptfiledirectory": "/home/user1/AtHomeLED/scriptfiles", "logfile": "at_home_led.log", "logconsole": true, "loglevel": "DEBUG"}

 ### List Script Files
 The scriptfiles command returns a list of all of the available script files.

 **Command:** scriptfiles

-**Response:** {"command": "scriptfiles", "result": "OK", "scriptfiles": ["definitions.dmx", "test-end.dmx", "test.dmx"]}
+**Response:** {"command": "scriptfiles", "result": "OK", "scriptfiles": ["definitions.led", "test-end.led", "test.led"]}

 ### Start Script Execution
 The start command is used to start execution of a specified script.
 Any running script is stopped before the